 Short answer: Yes.

 The company takes a lot of pride in giving you the most secure experience possible.
-Although their server presence is limited to North America and Europe, the servers themselves are designed with security in mind.
+Their servers themselves are designed with security in mind.
 These are configured so that all write permissions are suspended, stopping logs from being created on the server itself.

 As we’ve said before, their servers are kept in secure locations with no hard drives of any kind, with the operating system and configuration running off of RAM.
 This serves to drive home just how serious this company is about their no-logging policy.